Google Pixel 10 Pro Fold vs Pixel 9 Pro Fold: Don't fall victim to the FOMO

 In terms of size, a surprising development has taken place, as the new Pixel 10 Pro Fold is slightly thicker than the Pixel 9 Pro Fold.
 The new phone is 10.8 mm thick when folded and 5.2 mm thick when unfolded, whereas the Pixel 9 Pro Fold was 10.5 mm folded and 5.1 mm unfolded.
 The difference might be difficult to notice in real life, but it's there.

-There is also a one-gram difference between the two devices, but it's not worth mentioning.
+There is also a one-gram difference between the two devices, but it's merely marginal.

 In terms of colors, Google has spiced things up with two new colors.
 There's Moonstone and Jade, whereas the old device is available in Obsidian and Porcelain.
-We applaud the more intriguing new color selection of the foldable.
+We applaud the more intriguing new color selection of the foldable, but it's not groundbreaking by any means.

 Also read: